We are here to help if you were in a car accident in San Antonio.

 - Cognitive distractions

-Smartphone use is such an efficient distraction that it manages to incorporate all three classifications at one time.
+Smartphone use is such an efficient distraction that it incorporates all three classifications simultaneously.
 And such use is on the rise.
 When drivers make the extremely bad decision to focus on anything other than their primary task of driving safely, they endanger everyone with whom they share the road.

 Impairment.
 You know the drill—don’t drink and drive.
 Unfortunately, some drivers ignore this obvious safety imperative.
 Impaired drivers are dangerous drivers who cause serious accidents on our roadways every day.